 Many times the very tools used to help intercept these practices, like WiFi Pineapple, can be used to perform them by anyone, anywhere.
 Like, sitting in your local coffee shop for instance.
 Now, browsing emails or booking a flight while sipping a latte can turn out to be not such a relaxing afternoon after all.

 This potential risk now extends to mobile devices, apps, and even your smart devices too.

 To combat these problems, PureVPN offers all major protocols, including OpenVPN, L2TP/IPSec, PPTP, SSTP, and even IKEv2.

 While OpenVPN is your best bet to get both benefits from security and speed, you might also need to choose L2TP/IPSec based on device availability or PPTP (in only a few certain cases where you’re not as worried about security vulnerabilities).

-PureVPN 256-Bit Encryption (The regular)
+PureVPN 256-Bit Encryption (Same as other VPNs)